pikatchu/closedsource/book/0760-malloc.md

 Jasmina perked up.
 “Strings?
 You mean, just arrays of characters, right?”

 Angelo nodded.
 “Exactly.
-In C, a string is really just an array of `char` values.
+In C, a string is really just an array of char values.
+A char is simply an 8-bit integer, meaning each character is stored as a single byte.
 And just like any other array, it’s stored in memory as a sequence of bytes.
-The main difference is that strings in C are always **null-terminated**, meaning they end with a `0` byte.”
+The main difference is that strings in C are always null-terminated, meaning they end with a 0 byte.”

 Jasmina’s eyes lit up.
 “That’s exactly how we handled strings in assembly!”